 As part of our commitment to improving our procedures to identify and prevent MS&HT Spectris entities will be taking the following MS&HT compliance measures in the next financial year:

-This statement has been examined and approved by Spectris on 13 June 2018, and adopted by NDC Technologies on 29 June 2018.
+This statement has been examined and approved by the Board of Spectris plc on 24 May 2019.

 Chairman, Spectris plc